SteelCompendium/data-rules-md-dse/Abilities/Censor/1st-Level Features/Hands of the Maker.md

   scc:
     - mcdm.heroes.v1:feature.ability.censor.1st-level-feature:hands-of-the-maker
   scdc:
-    - 1.1.1:13.2.7.1:10
+    - 1.1.1:11.2.7.1:10
   source: mcdm.heroes.v1
   subclass: Creation
   target: Self
   type: feature/ability/censor/1st-level-feature
 effects:
+  - name: Effect
-  - effect: You create a mundane object of size 1S or smaller.
+    effect: You create a mundane object of size 1S or smaller.
 You can maintain a number of objects created this way equal to your Presence score.
 You can destroy an object created this way with a thought, no matter how far you are from it (no action required).
-    name: Effect
 ```